-- ii.
-HEALTHeLINK Mission impact The DURA is not inconsistent with the HEALTHeLINK mission; - iii.
-HEALTHeLINK and Participant community reputation knowledge of the DURA in the wider community, including patients, medical professionals, regulators, business leaders, and political leaders, would not be perceived as harmful to HEALTHeLINK or its Participants' reputation in the community; - iv.
+- Legal/Ethical The DURA is compliant with state and federal laws and regulations and with HEALTHeLINK Policies and Procedures, contractual requirements, and ethics; - ii.
+HEALTHeLINK Mission impact The DURA is not inconsistent with the HEALTHeLINK mission: - iii.
+HEALTHeLINK and Participant community reputation Knowledge of the DURA in the wider community, including patients, medical professionals, regulators, business leaders, and political leaders, would not be perceived as harmful to HEALTHeLINK or its Participants' reputation in the community; - iv.
 Scientific merit The DURA objectives and approach are scientifically sound and relevant to advancing the quality or reducing the cost of healthcare and/or the health of the population; - v.
 Availability of the data The data requested by the DURA is available via HEALTHeLINK or can reasonably be made available via HEALTHeLINK; - vi.
 Operational impact There is minimal impact on HEALTHeLINK operations and core mission by responding to the DURA; - vii.
 Cost The cost to HEALTHeLINK to respond to the DURA. - 2.
 DURAs that are not approved by the Research Committee will be returned to the applicant with a brief explanation of the reason(s) that the DURA was not approved.
 The applicant may submit a revised DURA. - 3.
 All DURAs that are approved by the Research Committee require a fully executed DUA with the requesting researcher prior to the release of any data for Research.
 The DUA is the contractual agreement between HEALTHeLINK and the researcher describing the terms and conditions for the release of data to the researcher. - 4.
-A HEALTHeLINK Participant may not opt-out of having its PHI de-identified or converted to a Limited Data Set and Used for Research approved by the Research Committee and that is compliant with this policy. - C. HEALTHeLINK may establish a fee for the provision of the data for Research.
+A HEALTHeLINK Participant may not opt-out of having its Protected Health Information de-identified or converted to a Limited Data Set and Used for Research approved by the Research Committee and that is compliant with this policy. - C. HEALTHeLINK may establish a fee for the provision of the data for Research.
 Such fees will compensate HEALTHeLINK for costs and efforts required to provide the data service and reflect potential commercialization opportunities, if any.
 The Research Committee may waive or adjust the fee, at its discretion, for requests with community level value. - D. HEALTHeLINK will establish sufficient controls to assure that: - 1.
 Patient Data is protected in compliance with HEALTHeLINK Policies and Procedures and applicable state and federal laws, rules, and regulations; and - 2.
 The data that is Disclosed is utilized in accordance with the DUA.